storefront-x/storefront-x/docs/modules/base.md

 ## `global/styles/` concept

-Concept for global styles that are to rendered in the initial HTML response.
-They do not need to be imported.
+Concept for global styles that are rendered in the initial HTML response.
+They don't need to be imported.

 ### Example